Really-Simple-Plugins/complianz-gdpr/readme.txt

 Our plugin decides whether a cookie consent banner has to be shown.
 So you shouldn’t need to worry when using our plugin.

 == Change log ==
+= 1.2.3 =
+* Fix: revoke button showed too large because of changes for the center template

 = 1.2.2 =
 * Fix: when no social media was found, this could result in an error on showing the scan results